vjardin/zephyr-picoprobe-hello/README.md

     ID 0403:6001 Future Technology Devices International, Ltd FT232 Serial (UART) IC

-Looking at the J2/UART connector from the board edge, the wiring is (left to right):
+Looking at the J2/UART connector from the board edge, the wiring is:

     J2 Pin 1 (TX)  ----> Orange wire (adapter RX)
     J2 Pin 2 (GND) ----> White wire  (adapter GND)
     J2 Pin 3 (RX)  ----> Yellow wire (adapter TX) - optional

 Only the orange and white wires are needed to receive the "Bonjour" messages.
-The yellow wire is only required if you need to send data to the Debug Probe.

 On Linux, the FTDI adapter typically appears as /dev/ttyUSB0.

 ### LEDs